Meet & Greet

 Albert M. Tannler, Pittsburgh Architecture in the Twentieth Century (2013)

 “The United Golf Association, also known by its members and fans as the Chitlin Circuit, held some events at South Park,” writes the Old Man.
-“If my story idea about the UGA ever gets off the drawing board, it won’t leave out the clubhouse and its ‘dapper, angular golfers.’”
+“If The Open ever gets off the drawing board, it won’t leave out the clubhouse and its ‘dapper, angular golfers.’”

 Photos courtesy of Eleanor Hohman